 This Phase II allocation supports the Citywide Bridge Program, which improves and rehabilitates existing bridge structures within the city limits.
 Bridges are selected for maintenance or rehabilitation based on industry criteria such as hydraulic capacity, structural condition, age, and pedestrian mobility.
-Each selected bridge project includes any needed right-of-way acquisition, utility adjustments, environmental clearances, and incidental construction beyond the physical footprint of the bridge.
+Each selected bridge project includes any

 This allocation augments \$1.157 million allocated in the recently approved 2022 City Bond Program, bringing the total investment for the Citywide Bridge Program to \$4.957 million.
 In November 2022, a consultant assisted the City in evaluating the current inventory of bridges and documented bridge issues and needs since the last bond program.
 The bridges with the greatest potential for safety improvement and/or the connection of communities are being prioritized.
 In March 2023, the consultant began the existing bridge rails assessment within the downtown area and provided the final condition report and prioritization list in July 2023.
 The City evaluated the report, and ten bridges were selected for maintenance.
 Construction on three bridges was completed in November 2023.
-All other bridges are in the pre-design and pre-construction phases.
-This project is 40% complete with construction anticipated to be complete in FY 2025.
+One project is currently under construction and six remaining bridges are in design.
+This project is 60% complete with construction anticipated to be complete in FY 2025.